 🚫 By law, ingredients are supposed to be listed from largest amount to smallest amount, in most cases the first ten ingredients make up the bulk of the product, after that they drop to below 10% of the product contents.
 Beware of label claims for things like exotic oils and extracts, read the label if they are listed in the last portion of the ingredients they are not “actively” increasing the benefits of the deep conditioning.

-🚫 Do not deep condition for more than an hour or overnight you run the risk of over moisturizing and causing hygral fatigue.
+🚫 Do not deep condition for more than an hour or overnight you run the risk of fungal, bacterial, and microbial infections on your scalp.
+And greasy or limp hair.

 🚫 Do not deep condition with silicone containing products.
 The silicone will actually block the moisture from getting in.